 1. Use Good Chocolate

-I highly recommend that you high-quality chocolate for this since that’s the most important ingredient for making delicious Nama Chocolate.
+I highly recommend using high-quality chocolate since that’s the most important ingredient for making delicious Nama Chocolate.
 Make sure the chocolate is made of 100% cocoa butter, and does not including vegetable fat in the ingredient list.

 2. Use Heavy Cream